 - Table 39-10-0050-01 – Population in core housing need, by selected economic family characteristics of persons and sex

-- Table 98-10-0246-01 – Acceptable housing by tenure: Canada, provinces and territories, census divisions and census subdivisions
+- Table 98-10-0624-01 - Population groups by shelter-cost-to-income ratio groups and core housing need: Canada, provinces and territories, census divisions and census subdivisions

 Data visualizations